The quick answer

 We also write a report to the Insolvency Service.

 The next report to creditors is often in 12 months when we issue an annual report or close the case.

 Please telephone us and we can then have an initial consultation (or you can email if you prefer) and we can then make sure that liquidation is actually the right process for you.
 We may suggest a meeting with you if easier and you are welcome to bring a friend or advisor.
 At this stage you are not committed to any fees or costs with us and this is all free of charge.

 You are only committed to use us once you instruct us to go ahead and place the company into liquidation.
-Read more about the costs of liquidating a company or find out how long the liquidation process usually takes.

 We have helped over 10,000 businesses steer a route through their problems.
 Whether you want to know more about liquidation or begin the process of liquidating your company, we can help.